underhillanna/GrapeImageAnalysis/README.md

 The output of the program is a 600 x 900 PNG image.

+## Using ColorProcess for cluster color
+This R script was written for extracting color class values from the CSV files output along with segmented images from Food Color Inspector.
+It is an example showing how to extract RGB values from two color classes that were defined in segmentation.
+After R import, values can be averaged as desired.

-## Using ImageProcess
+## Using ImageProcess for cluster compactness
-This script was written for the processing of segemented images as produced above.
+This MATLAB script was written for the processing of segemented images for cluster compactness as produced above.
 I make no claims of well-written code or functionality in all situtations; although I hope it works for you, there is a chance it won't.
 In particular, some types of segmented images cannot be processed by the program.
 Those types of images include:
   * Images where the cluster extends past the bottom of the image
   * Images that contain disconnected shapes
   * Images with a high number of disconnected pixels